More than 100 people were killed in the attack on Soleimani's tomb in Kerman

 On the fourth anniversary of Qassem Soleimani's death, two blasts in his hometown killed dozens of people.
 Iran's vice president blamed Israel.
 These attacks threaten to further worsen the situation in the Middle East.

-Four years after the assassination of Iranian General Qassem Soleimani, a terrorist attack on his grave killed more than a hundred people.
-Two explosive devices detonated 15 minutes apart on Wednesday afternoon among crowds visiting Soleimani's tomb in Kerman, his hometown. how Iranian media reported, explosives may have been hidden in bags and detonated remotely.
+Four years after the assassination of Iranian General Qassem Soleimani, a terrorist attack on his grave killed 95 people.
+On Wednesday afternoon, two explosives detonated within 15 minutes of a crowd visiting Soleimani's tomb in Kerman, his hometown. how Iranian media reported, explosives may have been hidden in bags and detonated remotely.
 No one claimed responsibility for the crime at first.

-But regime officials blamed Israel.
-Iran's Vice President Mohammad Moghar said the “Zionist regime” had spilled the blood of innocent citizens.
+Regime officials blamed Israel.
+Iran's Vice President Mohammad Mogbar said, the “Zionist regime” spilled the blood of innocent civilians.
 Deputy Speaker of Parliament Mojtaba Solnuri also blamed Israel.
 Rule was in July A terrorist cell was declared busted, who planned the attack on Soleimani's tomb on behalf of Mossad, the Israeli secret service.
 No evidence was presented then.

-The blasts occurred 700 and 1,000 meters away from the Saheb al-Zaman mosque, where Soleimani is buried, on two streets.
+According to officials, the blasts occurred 700 and 1,000 meters away from the Saheb al-Zaman mosque, where Soleimani is buried, on two streets.
 The mosque is surrounded by a mausoleum on the western edge of the city.
 Media reports speak of mass panic.
-Rescuers suffered at least 103 deaths and more than 140 injuries.
 Interior Minister Ahmed Wahidi announced that those responsible should be held accountable.

+State media initially reported more than 100 deaths.
+Iran's Health Minister Bahram Ainollahi revised the figure downward.
+Some of the victims' names appear to have been counted twice.
+According to Eynollahi, about 30 patients are in critical condition.
+According to Einollahi, a total of 211 people were injured.

 Soleimani was the commander of the Quds Brigade, a special unit of the Revolutionary Guards for foreign operations.
 The general was considered the architect of Iran's regional policy and maintained close ties to Shiite militias in Iraq, Syria, Lebanon and Yemen.
 On January 3, 2020, a 62-year-old Iraqi militant leader was killed in a drone strike at Baghdad airport ordered by US President Donald Trump.